OneDrive/onedrive-api-docs/sdk/javascript-picker-saver.md

 personalized experience by using the **OneDrive.save** method.
 Both methods require a **saverOptions** object with the following parameters.

+**Note:** A user can only save files up to 100 MB using the OneDrive JavaScript saver SDK.

 **Example of a saverOptions object**

 ```javascript